MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-one-click.md

 ms.date: 07/13/2022
 ---

-# What is one-click ingestion?
+# What is the ingestion wizard?

-One-click ingestion makes the data ingestion process easy, fast, and intuitive.
-One-click ingestion helps you ramp-up quickly to start ingesting data, creating database tables, mapping structures.
+The ingestion wizard makes the data ingestion process easy, fast, and intuitive.
+Using the ingestion wizard helps you ramp-up quickly to start ingesting data, creating database tables, mapping structures.
 Select data from different kinds of sources in different data formats, either as a one-time or continuous ingestion process.

-The following features make one-click ingestion so useful:
+The following features make the ingestion wizard so useful:

 * Intuitive experience guided by the ingestion wizard
 * Ingest data in a matter of minutes